pee-tw/dora-superset/README.md

 - pygithub (GitHub Python wrapper)
 - peewee (Python MySQL ORM)

+## Pre-requisites
+- To authenticate with Google Calendar, you'll need to create an OAuth credentials on GCP.
+Run `make auth-calendar` to save token as a file.
+To setup OAuth authentication screen please follow the instructions [here](https://google-calendar-simple-api.readthedocs.io/en/latest/getting_started.html#getting-started)
+- Have a Personal Access Token for GitHub
+- Have a Personal Access Token for Jira

 ## How to run the script
 - Install Poetry if you don't have it installed already.
 More info [here](https://python-poetry.org/docs/#installation).
 - Run `make install` to install all the packages